AstrobioMike/AstrobioMike.github.io/unix/conda-intro.md

 Because I typically use this and other scripts in here all over the place (we can see them all by typing `bit-` then hitting tab twice), it makes sense for me to have them in my base environment.
 But we wouldn't want to put too many large things into one environment unless it is needed, as it increases the likelihood of version conflicts.

+It's possible that already conflicts with the version of python our base conda environment is using, in which case that may have failed.
+Due to my adding and adding things to that, I've not found that it is pretty restricted to which version of python3 it can use.
+In that case, I would install it in it's own environment like we'll look at next.

 <hr style="height:10px; visibility:hidden;" />

 ---